timrobertsusa/ubuntu18/README.md

 # CS-ImageTag - ubuntu bionic 18.04 with 3.1 dotnet core sdk

-Codespaces Starter using a .devcontainer file with an image tag Use a dotnet files comapanion
+Codespaces Starter using a .devcontainer file with an image tag -- Use with a dotnet files comapanion